antoinercbs/tesla-synth-web-player/readme.md

 ## Installation and running (localy)

-### Standard install
+### Standard install (recommanded for local run)

-In order to run the app, use a release from this repository or clone this repo and enter the follwing terminal commands in the 'flask-backend' folder.
+In order to run the app, use a [local release](https://github.com/antoinercbs/tesla-synth-web-player/releases) from this repository, unzip it and enter the follwing terminal commands in the resulting folder.
 (You must have Python3 and PIP installed)

 The first time:
 ```bash